gladex/PM-FSOR/README.md

 # PM-FSOR
-Construction of a prognostic model based on feature selection with orthogonal regression.
+Construction of a prognostic model based on feature selection with orthogonal regression (FSOR).

 >/Data/ contains:
 * FSOR_result.Rdata